 Themed beers based on TV shows and rock bands are growing.

 What else is hot: More theme beer.
-HBO collaborated with Brewery Ommegang on a series of beers tied to the Game of Thrones television show.
-The Walking Dead has its own Blood Orange IPA made by Terrapin in Georgia.
-There's even an Iron Maiden tribute beer made by a UK brewery.
+HBO collaborated with Brewery Ommegang on a series of beers tied to the Game Dead has its own Blood Orange IPA even an Iron Maiden tribute beer made by a UK brewery.
 What's trending down: The scene may be more competitive than ever, yet the enduring original spirit of craft beer is still alive.
 Brewers enjoy getting together and consumers get new beers from these new relationships.
 Whether there's a downside to that, time will tell.
 FORECAST CALLS FOR MORE HEAT Some beer styles are perfectly suited for the heat of summer.
 Classic German- and Czech-style pilsner, lightly tart German gose ales, and light American wheat and German Hefeweizens quench a summer's thirst.
 Others bring the heat to the party.
 Nationally, the Ballast Point Habañero Sculpin takes the already wildly popular IPA from San Diego and adds a noticeable blast of habañero heat.
 Locally, Free Will Brewing Company's Safeword IPA packs a blistering wallop of habañero peppers that lingers, even while tempered, barely, by sweet mango fruit.
 What else is hot: Beyond these spicy habañero beers, breweries have been known to add such offbeat ingredients as cayenne, lemongrass, cucumbers, gingerbread and even parsley, sage, rosemary and thyme (in Victory's collaboration with Dogfish Head and Stone Brewing Company-Saison du BUFF) much to the delight of their big flavor-seeking fans.
 What's trending down: While lovers of extreme flavored beer continue their rabid support of these unique brews, some say it's time to dial it back and return to solid traditional style beers.

-HOT ON THE BEER TRAIL As beer's popularity has continued to grow, tour group operators and tourism agencies have responded accordingly.
-Beer and Ale Trails have popped up and string together local collections of brewing establishments-Philly Brew Tours hits 15 spots and the Susquehanna Ale Trail includes 14 breweries and brewpubs.
-Participating breweries often offer specials and incentives to visitors at each stop.
-Shaker pint glass is losing favor.
+Trail includes 14 breweries and brewpubs.

+Participating breweries often offer specials

-What else is hot: For those with more vacation time and larger budgets, try pilgrimages to the source of your favorite beer styles-English bitters, German lagers and Belgian Trappist ales.
-There's a tour to fit your thirst.
+What else is hot: For those with more

+vacation time and larger budgets, try pilgrimages to the source of your favorite beer

+styles-English bitters, German lagers and

+Belgian Trappist ales.
+There's a tour to fit

+What's trending down: Drinking and

+driving.
+With car services and tour operayour thirst.